 - Amazon has a building named after its first customer, John Wainwright

 - One out of every ten US citizen is a member of the Amazon Prime service.
-Interestingly, Prime subscribers spend more while shopping on Amazon than non-subscribers
+Interestingly, Prime subscribers spend more while shopping at Amazon than non-subscribers

 - Cyber Monday is Amazon’s peak shopping day by mobile users